 Step 1: Configuring Kaseya BMS

 Why are we doing this?
-To integrate with Kaseya BMS, you will need your domain prefix and an API key to ensure a data connection between both platforms.
+To integrate with Kaseya BMS, you will need your domain prefix and an API user to ensure a data connection between both platforms.

-- You will need use an existing user (employee) or create a new user with the appropriate credentials
+- You will need to create a new user as an API Employee for the connection to succeed

 - Select the Admin tab at the top of BMS

-- Select Security > Roles on the left-hand side
+- Select HR > Employees on the left-hand side

 Step 2: Tying the API Key to CloudRadial